+ Cross the Austrian Tyrol to Maurach

 + Our leaders show the way

-We offer this Eastern half of the Adlerweg, a trek from St. Johann to Innsbruck in 10 stages plus 1 day to explore the paths high above Innsbruck.
+We offer this Eastern week on the Adlerweg, a trek from St. Johann to Maurach in 6 stages.
 The full Adlerweg is the magnificent crossing of the Tyrol as far as St. Anton.

 The difficulty of the Adlerweg comes in a small number of higher paths, rocky underfoot; these are interspersed with long sections on wide forest tracks.
-There is a good deal of local farming and village life to see, and of course the old capital of the Tyrol, Innsbruck.
-This is the biggest town actually on the route of any of our treks.
+There is a good deal of local farming and village life to see.
+Days can be long on the Adlwerweg due to the distances between villages, making it more demanding a trek than the landscape would suggest.

 Where we stay

 Your accommodation is based on the friendly hotels that typify the Austrian Alps; wood panelling and carefully presented breakfasts are common.
-For the 3 nights in the mountains, at huts, we have some options to avoid dormitories and can advise in full.
+For the 2 nights in the mountains, at huts, we have some options to avoid dormitories and can advise.